Synapse

 or events that are performed on itself.
 In the case of the DOM, when a user

-event is triggered on that DOM
+clicks a button, the onclick event is triggered on that DOM

 element.
 These actions can cause a cascade of events all of which can be used